Category: Visitor Attractions

 If all those views and history have you left you peckish then the Clock Tower Café and Tack Room Takeaway offer a great selection of hot and cold food to choose from including freshly made sandwiches, hearty soups and homemade cakes.
 Sit indoors or there’s plenty of outdoor seating around the grounds where you can take in the views while enjoying something to eat.

 Bamburgh Castle is a definite must see whilst visiting Northumberland, once you’ve enjoyed the castle be sure to take in the ambience of the pretty village with it’s church and of course the beautiful beach.
-It’s such a lovely day out and if you’d like to know more about visiting the castle then please go to their website.
+It’s such a lovely day out and if you’d like to find out more about visiting this iconic castle then please go to their website.

 A National Trust Beauty – Gibside